DarkAt26/PavlovVR-AdvancedSkinChanger/README.md

-You can find all information in the wiki.
-[Wiki](https://github.com/DarkAt26/PavlovVR-SkinChanger/wiki)
+You can find all information in the [Wiki](https://github.com/DarkAt26/PavlovVR-SkinChanger/wiki).